jmperafan/Analyzing-Data/exercises/exercises.md

 6. Look at the `Country` column.
 How are you going to standarize it?
 Here is a rule of thumb, if you are cleaning:

-- < 3 values: Use [logical formulas] like `IF` or `CASE` (https://help.tableau.com/current/pro/desktop/en-us/functions_functions_logical.htm).

-- < 20 values: [Use Groups in Tableau](https://www.guru99.com/tableau-sort-data.html).
+- < 10 values: Use [logical formulas](https://help.tableau.com/current/pro/desktop/en-us/functions_functions_logical.htm)  like `IF` and `CASE` or [use Groups in Tableau](https://www.guru99.com/tableau-sort-data.html).
 It is a manual option, but it is much better for performance.

-- 20+ values: Create a new table (or spreadsheet) with 2 columns.
+- 10+ values: Create a new table (or spreadsheet) with 2 columns.
 One containing all of the unique values currently in the dataset and a second column with the clean value (your table should look like the one below).
 Once you are done, join both tables and only keep the correct one.

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Raw</th>